 Bao serves as Peace Rising’s Data Analysis Intern.
 He earned his Bachelor’s in Mechatronics Engineering from Vietnam and Associate’s Database Administrator degree from Bunker Hill Community College.
 His professional experience is in Python, SQL programming, and Microsoft Excel, Access advancing.
 He is now part of our mapping team where he uses QGIS to analyzing and modeling.
 He helps the team identify the regions experiencing the greatest impacts from climate change and mass migration.

 Masha advises municipalities on food policy responses to the COVID crisis with the aim of building long-term resiliency.
 She collaborates with grassroots groups to ensure our policies are equitable and effective.
 Masha loves food and wants to create a friendly environment for farmers to grow it regeneratively.
 She is interested in agroecology, indigenous knowledge, and seed sovereignty.
 She just finished producing Common Roots, a short documentary profiling an urban farm in East Boston that builds community resilience.
 She holds a B.A. in International Relations with a minor in Biology from Boston University.

-Nai Kalema is a Senior Research Fellow with Peace Rising.
-Her research focus looks at the political economy of climate change and development, and it investigates critical issues surrounding climate change: international governance infrastructures, socio-political constraints, and global power relations.
-Her research interests include sustainable urban development, innovation policy, and critical perspectives on climate change adaptation.
-Her current project investigates climate change and state fragility in the Global South.
+Nai Kalema focuses on the political economy of climate change and development, investigating critical issues surrounding climate change: international governance infrastructures, socio-political constraints, and global power relations.
 From Harvard University, Nai earned her Master’s degree concentrating on international relations and a graduate certificate on social justice.
 She also holds a Bachelor of Arts from George Washington University.